alexilliamson/go_verbal/README.md

 #Update 2016_08_18
 Once again, I have reached the point where my acceptance test is failing but it's not clear why.
 So, once again, I narrow the focus of my acceptance test to the GPOSite.

+#Update 2016_08_20
+Victory was had with the first acceptance test passing and the ensuing refactoring.
+Now, the "big one" is written; that is, enumerating pages of congressional record text.